Gladys Rockmore Davis: 1917–1925: education and early career

-At the age of sixteen, Rockmore entered the Art Institute of Chicago, where she studied with John Norton and George Bellows.
+At the age of sixteen, Davis entered the Art Institute of Chicago, where she studied with John Norton and George Bellows.
 She spoke affectionately of Norton, who "taught me to look, to see, really to use my eyes.
 He showed me the vast difference between the actual distortion of reality and the 'pretty' distortion of the average point of view."
 She praised the Art Institute of Chicago, not only for its teaching, but also for having a museum where the students could compare their work with the works of masters.
-"Great paintings put us in our places," she said.
-“As I look back, I realize that a truly remarkable spirit existed in the school at that time.
-That’s what happens when there are both good teachers and eager students.”

-“After graduating in 1920, I was faced with the necessity of earning a living.
-Commercial art seemed to be the answer.
-I spent the next eleven years as an advertising and fashion artist.
-This proved to be not only remunerative, but a most instructive experience in many ways.
-Actually, it taught me much in the way of judgment, discipline, and facility.”
+Rockmore graduated in 1920 and went on to work as an artist in advertising and fashion for the next eleven years.

-Rockmore’s artwork appeared in several major fashion catalogs over the next few years, including Marshall Fields and Vogue.
+Davis’ artwork appeared in several major fashion catalogs over the next few years, including Marshall Field's and Vogue.
 She was recognized as a fine artist and often did the front or back cover.
 She was hired at Grauman Brothers Advertising in Chicago, the first woman hired by the firm, whose artistic staff were all men.

-Gladys Rockmore met Floyd Davis, the top artist at Grauman's for illustrations and commercial work.
+She met Floyd Davis, the top artist at Grauman's for illustrations and commercial work.
 They began a secret relationship and eventual courtship.
 As soon as Gladys entered the studio, Floyd's output dwindled.
 As the weeks went by, he produced less.
 At the end of two months, the management asked her to leave; she and Davis subsequently married.